stevekanger/react-superstore/README.md

 # React Superstore - A React Global State Hook

 Simple hook for adding and managing global state in your react app.
+You can get and set values from anywhere in your app.

 - [Installation](#installation)
 - [Usage](#usage)